 Vantage Point Media House

 Founded by Nick Pujic, the company’s formative days were spent operating out of a basement with limited gear and even more limited budgets.
-About seven years ago, Pujic was looking to expand, and his first hire was a recent graduate of Loyalist College’s Television and New Media Production program, Victor Cooper, who is now Vantage Point’s senior producer and primary spokesperson.
+About seven years ago, Pujic was looking to expand, and his first hire was a recent graduate of Loyalist College’s Television and New Media Production program, Victor Cooper, who is now Vantage Point’s senior producer.

-One of Cooper’s more recent hires is Rob Howsam, a talented director of photography who has become an integral member of the Vantage Point team.
+One of Vantage Point’s more recent hires is Rob Howsam, a talented director of photography who has become an integral member of the Vantage Point team.
 Both recently chatted with Quintevation about the company’s amazing ascent from humble beginnings.

-Scott and Howsam said the growth of the company since changing its name to Vantage Point Media house has been spectacular, proof the a reputation for excellence within what is generally a pretty insular industry, goes a long way to not just success, but a sustained success over a long period of time.
+Cooper and Howsam said the growth of the company since changing its name to Vantage Point Media House has been spectacular, proof that a reputation for excellence within what is generally a pretty insular industry, goes a long way to not just success, but a sustained success over a long period of time.

 “The size of the company, employee wise, hasn’t really grown that much, but the amount of work that we have taken on and the quality and amount of gear and the size of the facility have grown a lot.
 Basically, we push ourselves to the next level of production and then we do everything we can to make sure we’re equipped to handle that.
 So the faster we grow, the faster that our technical skills and capabilities grow and the faster our gear grows,” said Howsam.